Tamarind duck legs that are slowly roasted with a delicious dried mint, honey and tamarind glaze and cooked with onions, dates and almonds.

 - Dry the duck legs with kitchen paper.

-- Place the tamarind in a small bowl and pour over the boiling water and give it a mash.
+- Place the tamarind in a small bowl and pour over the boiling water, and mash it.
 Allow it to sit for 10 minutes and then pass it through a fine mesh sieve.

 - Cut the pitted dates into bit-sized pieces.

-- Once you have pushed the tamarind through a sive mix it with the honey, dried mint and around half of the salt.
+- Once you have pushed the tamarind through a sieve, mix it with the honey, dried mint and around half of the salt.

 - Add the dates, almonds, zaatar and chicken stock and give everything a stir.